 Here are some food sources to weave into the different meals within a day.
 Of course, always remember to eat in moderation!

-Breads & Cereals: Enriched rice and pasta, Soft pretzel, Whole grain and enriched or fortified breads and cereals
+- Bread & Cereals: Enriched rice and pasta, Soft pretzel, Whole grain and enriched or fortified bread and cereals

 Right now, I’m still trying to up my iron intake via meals in addition to the daily supplements.
-It does seem a little tough.. i mean, how often do we get to eat red meat like beef and duck?
-Just as I was hopeful in trying to improve the constipation issue by taking yogurt… Oh well… Hopefully, the levels get back to normal soon.
+It does seem a little tough.
+I mean, how often do we get to eat red meat like beef and duck?
+Just as I was hopeful in trying to improve the constipation issue by taking yoghurt… Oh well… Hopefully, the levels get back to normal soon.
 Wouldn’t want any blood transfusion during birthing man.. :(